-Approve resolution M-005-24 and the Final Assessment Diagram and Engineers Report and State the Intention to Continue to Levy the North and West County Mosquito and Disease Control Assessment District.
+Recommend the Board approve resolution M-005-24 and the Final Assessment Diagram and Engineers Report and State the Intention to Continue to Levy the North and West County Mosquito and Disease Control Assessment District.

 REFERENCE MATERIALS ATTACHED

 - 1. North and West County Mosquito and Disease Control Assessment District Final Engineers Report - 2.
 Resolution M-005-24